thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 }
 ```

-We map over all our errors, and convert them into diagnostics.
+We map overall our errors, and convert them into diagnostics.
 This is done as a gigantic match expression, where each case turns produces a human readable string and a span from our error.
 We won't cover every case.
 They get rote very fast.